Tuftonboro, New Hampshire: Geography

 According to the United States Census Bureau, the town has a total area of 128.0 sqkm, of which 104.9 sqkm are land and 23.1 sqkm are water, comprising 18.06% of the town.
 Tuftonboro is drained by the Melvin River and Beech River, tributaries of Lake Winnipesaukee.
 Mirror Lake is in the south, and Dan Hole Pond is in the north.
-The highest point in Tuftonboro is the south peak of Mount Shaw, elevation 2930 ft above sea level, on the town's northwest boundary.
+The highest point in Tuftonboro is the south peak of Mount Shaw, elevation 2930 ft above sea level, on the town's northwestern boundary.

 The northern portion of Tuftonboro is occupied by the Ossipee Mountains.
 New Hampshire routes 171, 109, and 109A cross the town, all generally in a northwest to southeast direction.

 Melvin Village, in the west part of Tuftonboro, is a summer vacation spot on Melvin Bay of Lake Winnipesaukee.
 It has a marina and many lakeside homes and cottages that are for rent.
 It is also a popular spot for antique shopping.
-The community of Mirror Lake is in the southern part of the town, on the southwest side of the lake of the same name.
+The community of Mirror Lake is in the southern part of the town, on the southwestern side of the lake of the same name.

 Also part of Tuftonboro are several islands in Lake Winnipesaukee, including Little Bear Island and Cow Island among others.